 Taavon enjoys working with emerging talent, having been a guest artist for Point Park University (director/choreographer "Seussical"), Brown University (choreographer "Kiss of the Spider Woman"), Bryant University (choreographer "Legally Blonde"), and University California Santa Barbara ( movement director "Airness").
-He currently teaches Musical Theatre Dance at Brown/Trinity and for the Young Artists Summer Institute.
+He currently teaches Musical Theatre Dance in the Brown/Trinity MFA program and for the Young Artists Summer Institute.

-Taavon is a proud member of Actors' Equity Association.
-Currently he serves as an Eastern Chorus Delegate and a member of the Boston Liaison Committee.
+Taavon is a proud member of Actors' Equity Association and the Screen Actors Guild.